 By using the touch command, you can also create more than one single file.
 For example, the following command will create 3 files named, sheena, meena, and leena.

 3. How to Change File Access and Modification Time

 To change or update the last access and modification times of a file called leena, use the -a option as follows.
 The following command sets the current time and date on a file.
 If the leena file does not exist, it will create a new empty file with the name.

 4. How to Avoid Creating New File

-Using -c option with touch command avoids creating new files.
-For example the following command will not create a file called leena if it does not exists.
+Using the -c option with the touch command avoids creating new files.
+For example, the following command will not create a file called leena if it does not exists.

 # touch -c leena